Transgender youth targeted by two proposed Montana bills

 The Montana bill received criticism from student groups, medical associations, businesses, and LGBTQ activists.

-Zooey Zephyr, a transgender woman and former wrestler, told committee members she lost the athletic advantages she used to have prior to her transition.
+Zooey Zephyr, a transgender woman and former wrestler, told committee members she lost the athletic advantages she had prior to her transition.

 “Trans people do not transition to get an advantage in sports,” Zephyr said.
 “The image of ‘trans women ruining the integrity of women’s sports’ paints a false picture of life as a trans woman.
 It incorrectly claims that we have a competitive advantage, and it misses why trans people transition in the first place, which is to lead a happier life.”

 Laurel Hesse, legislative program manager with the ACLU of Montana, said the sports bill would unconstitutionally discriminate against Montana children based on their sex.
-She also said it would be difficult to enforce without violating the privacy of girls, who would be required to prove their sex assigned at birth, Hesse said.
+She also said it would be difficult to enforce without violating the privacy of girls, who would be required to prove their sex assigned at birth.

 A bill restricting transgender students’ sports participation in Idaho was signed into law last March, becoming the first such law in the country after 17 statehouses considered similar measures in 2020.
 But a federal judge last August put the law on hold while a legal challenge from the ACLU proceeds.